What is the Local Authority Local Offer?

-At St. John's CE Primary School we have appointed a Designated Teacher for Looked After Children who works closely with the SENCO to ensure all teachers in school understand the implications for those children who are looked after and who have SEN.
+At St. John's CE Primary School we have appointed a Designated Teacher for Looked After Children who works closely with the SENDCO to ensure all teachers in school understand the implications for those children who are looked after and who have SEN.

 At St. John's Primary School we ensure that all pupils, regardless of their specific needs make the best possible progress.

 There are now four broad areas of SEND, these are:

 This area of need includes children with Autism Spectrum Condition and those with Speech, Language and Communication Needs.

 This includes children with Specific Learning Difficulties, Moderate Learning Difficulties, Severe Learning Difficulties and Profound and Multiple Learning Difficulties

 This includes any pupils who have an emotional, social or mental health need that is impacting on their ability to learn.

 This area includes children with hearing impairment, visual impairment, multi-sensory impairment and physical difficulties.

 The changes in the Children and Families Bill affect the way children with special educational needs and disabilities (SEND) are supported in schools.
 The new approach began in September 2014 and places pupils at the centre of planning.

 The key principles of the new legislation are: